 Hydrogen has highest gravimetric energy density (see the table) being the primary reason for considering hydrogen as a strong contender, as an alternative among all types of fuels.

 As hydrogen does not exist freely in nature (except natural or geologic hydrogen), is always produced from other sources of energy, thus it is known as an energy carrier.
 Like electricity, hydrogen is a secondary source of energy.
-Hence hydrogen is called as an energy carrier, not a primary energy source and can store and release tremendous amount of energy.
+Hence hydrogen is called as an energy carrier, not a primary energy source and can be stored and releases tremendous amount of energy.
 As it burns or used in fuel cells, it only forms water vapour, no other gas emissions or by products.
 This makes hydrogen A Clean, Flexible Energy Carrier and a great solution to tackle various critical energy challenges in transition to net zero emissions.

 Thus Hydrogen as an energy carrier, can efficiently store for a prolonged time, any amount of generated energy.
 This is a key, crucial property for considering hydrogen for energy transition and qualifies as clean energy storage fuel.
 Renewable electricity can be used for hydrogen production through electrolysis and hydrogen produced is stored for reuse when renewable sources are unavailable like no sun shine during night time or no wind velocity on odd seasons.